DGH2112/DGH-IDE-Notifiers/README.md

 Web Page: http://www.davidghoyle.co.uk/WordPress/?page_id=1449

+## Overview

+The purpose of the RAD Studio IDE plug-in is to capture RAD Studio IDE notifications so that you can see what happens as the IDE is used.
+It also provide the code to allow  you to understand how these notifiers are implemented so that you can implement them in your own plug-ins.

+## Use

+For a full list of instructions on how to use this tool please refer to the web page above.

-## Description
+## Current Limitations

-This is a RAD Studio wizard / expert / plug-in which captures IDE notifications and logs them to a custom log window.
-It is intended to help you understand the notifications that occur in the IDE as you work.
+The plug-in currently only implements the following notifiers:

 The plug-in current implements the following notifiers:
  * IOTAIDENotifier;